Connect with others who understand.

 Do Fevers Worsen MS Disease Activity?

-Although fevers cause symptoms to feel worse, they do not cause more disease activity.
-MS symptoms can get worse from fever without clinical worsening — new or larger lesions, detectable demyelination, or measurable nerve damage.
-A symptom flare-up without worsening disease is sometimes called pseudoexacerbation or Uhthoff’s phenomenon.
-When symptoms do flare, it’s important to check for a fever because a minor infection could be the culprit.
+Although fevers can make MS symptoms feel worse, they do not indicate increased disease activity.
+A temporary worsening of symptoms due to fever is not the same as clinical worsening, which involves new or larger lesions, detectable demyelination, or measurable nerve damage.
+A symptom flare-up without worsening disease is sometimes called a pseudoexacerbation or Uhthoff’s phenomenon, as defined above.
+When symptoms do flare, it’s important to check for a fever, because a minor infection could be the culprit.
 For example, urinary tract infections (UTIs) are a common type of infection known to trigger MS symptom flare-ups.

 Because DMTs modify aspects of the immune system to reduce MS attacks, infections are common side effects of many DMTs.
 An infection may lead to fever as the body tries to fight off the virus or bacteria.
 Below are DMTs that list infections as a common side effect, including the type of infection they may be associated with:

-• Ponesimod (Ponvory) — Upper respiratory tract infection
+• Ofatumumab — Upper respiratory tract infection and UTI

 • Ozanimod (Zeposia) — Upper respiratory tract infection and UTI

-If you are experiencing fever and wonder if it is a result of your medications, talk to your health care provider or neurologist.
+If you’re experiencing fever and wonder if it’s related to your medications, talk to your healthcare provider or neurologist.
 They can help you figure out what may be causing fevers and how best to manage them.

 Tips for Managing Fevers With MS